AnInsaneJimJam/Chainlink-Chromion/README.md

 1. **Will Creation** (Testator)

-   * Creates a will from Sepolia network
+   * Creates a will from Sepolia network, and a tweet is posted to X.
    * Will object is stored in **MongoDB** with:

      * Testator address